Sumy: History

 Sumy was founded by the Cossack Herasym Kondratyev from Stavyshche, Bila Tserkva Regiment on the banks of the Psel River, a tributary of the Dnieper.
 Whether it was founded in 1652 or 1655 remains a subject of discussion.
-In 1656–58 at the site of the Sumyn early settlement, under the leadership of the Muscovite voivode K. Arsenyev, a city fort was built, consisting of a fort and a grad (town).
+In 1656–1658, at the site of the early Sumy settlement, under the leadership of the Muscovite voivode K. Arsenyev, a city fort was built, consisting of a fort and a grad (town).

 In the 1670s, Sumy was expanded with the addition of a fortified posad (craftsman town), after which it became the biggest fortress in Sloboda Ukraine.
 From 1658 onwards, Sumy was the center of the Sumy Cossack Regiment (military unit and local administrative division).
 In the 1680s, unfortified suburbs began to develop around the city.

 At the end of the 17th century, Sumy played a role as a collection point for Muscovite troops during the Crimean campaigns of 1687 and 1689.
 During the Great Northern War, from December 1708 to January 1709, the city was the stavka (headquarters) of the Muscovite Chief of Commander headed by Tsar Peter the Great.
-Established under the leadership of Prince A. Shakhovskoy, the Commission on streamlining the Sloboda Cossack regiments was located in 1734–43 in Sumy.
+Established under the leadership of Prince A. Shakhovskoy, the commission on streamlining the Sloboda Cossack regiments was located in 1734–1743 in Sumy.
 From its establishment and until the liquidation of Cossackdom in Sloboda Ukraine in 1765, the Cossack officer family of Kondratyevs exercised great influence over the city.